Join the KiwiSaver scheme others look up to

 If you're not an employee (e.g. self-employed and contractors who don't have PAYE deducted from their income, not working or receiving a benefit):

 If you’re employed, you can choose to contribute 3%, 4%, 6%, 8% or 10% of your before-tax salary or wages.
-Your employer will automatically deduct your contributions from your pay.
+Your employer will automatically deduct this from your after-tax pay.
 If you don’t choose a contribution rate, your contributions will be deducted at the minimum rate of 3%.

 Changing your contribution rate